 - Papers, manuscripts, and artwork of Alice Thoms Vitale, author of Leaves: in Myth, Magic & Medicine

-- Over 500 mounted butterfly and moth specimens collected in 1895 by noted naturalist Sherman Denton
+- More than 500 mounted butterfly and moth specimens collected in 1895 by noted naturalist Sherman Denton

-- Over 30,000 images in slide, print and digital format which include images of the Morton Family and the early Arboretum landscape, staff, living collections, and natural areas
+- More than 30,000 images in slide, print, and digital format that include images of the Morton family and the early Arboretum landscape, living collections, natural areas, and staff

-The Rare Publications Collection contains over 5000 volumes, including journals, nursery catalogs and books dating back to the fifteenth century.
+The Rare Publications Collection contains more than 5,000 volumes, including journals, nursery catalogs, and books dating back to the fifteenth century.
 Included in this special collection is a significant group of herbals, works by and about Linnaeus, trees, gardening, nature printing, and landscape architecture.

 This collection includes:

-- Herbals of the sixteenth and seventeenth centuries including the great herbals of Fuchs and Brunfels of Germany, Mattioli of Italy, Dodoens of Holland, and Gerard of England
+- Herbals of the 16th and 17th centuries including the great herbals of Fuchs and Brunfels of Germany, Mattioli of Italy, Dodoens of Holland, and Gerard of England

 - Robert Furber's Twelve Months of Flowers published in 1730—this celebrated and beautiful flower catalog presents almost 400 different flowering species, grouped according to the month in which they flower

 - Pliny's Natural History published in Parma in 1481